BenRKarl/WDI_work/w03/d04/Readme.md

 |`GET` to `/`| kittens#index | Displays all kittens |
 |`GET` to `kittens`| kittens#index | Displays all kittens |

-Your eyes to not deceive you!
+Your eyes do not deceive you!
 A get request to `/` and `/kittens` map to the same controller actions!